terryweiss/ink-strings/README.md

 And although it is anathema to hardcore nodeistas to say this, I was spoiled by Ringo's string tools.

 The purpose of the *ink-strings* library is to gather up the best of the available string libraries and edit them into a single, somewhat cohesive whole that runs on server and client.
-This includes these excellent tools:
+This includes components of each of these excellent tools:
 + [http://epeli.github.io/underscore.string/](underscore.string)
 + [http://ringojs.org](RingoJS)
 + [http://www.diveintojavascript.com/projects/javascript-sprintf](sprintf)